 Esteemed for his dedication to radiology education, Dr. Klein has received teaching awards from the UCSF Medical Center, the University of Vermont College of Medicine and SUNY Downstate.

 From 2001 to 2005, Dr. Klein represented Vermont on the American College of Chest Physicians Council of Governors, and from 2002-2010, he was a member of the Data Safety and Monitoring Board for the Lung Cancer Screening Trial of the National Cancer Institute.
 He was elected to membership in the Fleischner Society for Thoracic Imaging and Diagnosis in 2011.

-Dr. Klein is a member of the RSNA Publications Council, RSNA Public Information Committee, RSNA Quality Improvement Committee, RSNA/ACR Image Wisely Committee, RSNA Residents and Fellows Committee, RSNA Professionalism Committee and RSNA Committee on Diversity, Equity and Inclusion.
+Dr. Klein is a member of the RSNA Publications Council, and Board liaison to the RSNA/ACR Image Wisely Committee, and the RSNA Residents and Fellows Committee.
 He recently concluded service on the RSNA COVID-19 Task Force.

 Dr. Klein began his academic radiology career in 1988 as a clinical instructor of radiology and assistant professor in residence at the UCSF School of Medicine.
 In 1990, he became an assistant professor in residence at the San Francisco General Hospital.